The simplest minimal subtraction for massive scalar field theory: The Callan-Symanzik equation from minimal subtraction

-For the Euclidean version, one just has to make the replacement $-p^{2} \rightarrow p^{2}$ and there is a regime indicating the "high energy" limit in the context of critical phenomena with large (but finite) correlation length.
-Thus the Minkowski and Euclidean version have similar "high energy" behavior.
-This simple application of the Callan-Symanzik equation using solely perturbation theory permits us to draw important conclusions about the nature of the fixed points as follows.
-First, in Minkowski spacetime, last equation is consistent with the kinematical limit of the massive $\phi^{4}$ field theory in the region of high energy behavior of scattering amplitudes for the scalar theory using $OPE$ techniques \cite{C1,Mitter} which requires asymptotic states with large spacelike momentum \cite{W1} for small $\epsilon (\neq 0)$.
+Then, the $CS$ equation yields automatically a spacelike momentum at the fixed point.
+Since the only scale-invariant phenomenon with spacelike momentum corresponds to deep inelastic scattering, we conclude that the fixed point is due to the ultraviolet regime.
+For the Euclidean version, one just has to make the replacement $-p^{2} \rightarrow p^{2}$ and there is a regime indicating the "high energy" limit in the context of critical phenomena with large (but finite) correlation length: it is characterized by space distances $x$ much smaller than the correlation length $\xi$, namely $\frac{p}{m} \approx \frac{\xi}{x} \rightarrow \infty$.
+Thus the Minkowski and Euclidean versions have similar "high energy" behavior.
+In Minkowski spacetime, last equation is consistent with the kinematical limit of the massive $\phi^{4}$ field theory in the region of high energy behavior of scattering amplitudes for the scalar theory using $OPE$ techniques \cite{C1,Mitter} which requires asymptotic states with large spacelike momentum \cite{W1} for small $\epsilon (\neq 0)$.
 Second, a parallel claim is valid in the case of spacetime metric with Euclidean signature.
-The high energy behaviors of the cases in Minkowski and Euclidean signature are analogous in all respects as long as the ultraviolet behavior is concerned.
-Of course, the simple arguments here should be supplemented with $OPE$ methods.
-Nevertheless, it is remarkable that the situation in $d=4-\epsilon$ with $\epsilon \neq 0$ produces the correct kinematical factor even for the leading term of $\Gamma_{R}^{(2)}$.
-Thus, the nontrivial fixed point gives honest support to the idea of a true nontrivial ultraviolet fixed point for the massive $\phi^{4}$ $QFT$ (Minkowski or Euclidean) in $d=4-\epsilon$.
-This is in stark contrast with the situation in four dimensions with strong evidence for triviality of massive $\phi^{4}$ theory \cite{Wilson2,Call}.
-The ultraviolet nontrivial fixed fixed point is not attractive: the theory is scale invariant if the renormalized coupling constant is fixed precisely at this value \cite{BLZ,Mitter}.
-A curious aspect is that the Wilson functions and the nontrivial fixed points are the {\it the same} in the massless and in the massive case.
-This should not be surprising: minimal subtraction only requires the existence of a nonvanishing scale for the flow of the renormalized theory.
+The high energy behaviors of the Minkowski and Euclidean signature cases are analogous in all respects as long as the ultraviolet behavior is concerned (see also \cite{Mue}).
+Thus, the nontrivial fixed point supports the idea of a true ultraviolet fixed point for the massive $\phi^{4}$ $QFT$ (Minkowski or Euclidean) in $d=4-\epsilon$.
+This observation starkly contrasts with the situation in four dimensions with some indication for triviality of massive $\phi^{4}$ theory \cite{Wilson2,Call}.
+One should be careful about any definitive claim for triviality: observe that setting $\epsilon=0$ $(d=4)$ in the $\epsilon$-expansion does not reduce naturally to the four-dimensional case, as the perturbation expansion is no longer valid, even in the massless case \cite{ARR}.
+The ultraviolet, nontrivial fixed point is not attractive: the theory is scale-invariant if the renormalized coupling constant is fixed precisely at this value \cite{BLZ,Mitter}.
+A curious aspect is that the Wilson functions and the nontrivial fixed points are {\it the same} in the massless and the massive case.
+This aspect should not be surprising: minimal subtraction only requires the existence of a nonvanishing scale for the flow of the renormalized theory.
 In the massless theory it is a momentum scale whereas in the massive case is the mass scale.
-Both of them have momentum units: the equality between them is just a consequence of the scale independence of minimal subtraction.
+Both of them have momentum units: the equality between them is just a consequence of the scale-independence of minimal subtraction.
 Ultraviolet divergences are eliminated in the same way in both cases.
 However, the infrared divergences which are physical and provides the basis for the flow of the massless theory from the trivial (Gaussian) to the nontrivial fixed points are not present in the massive theory.
-Therefore, although having both fixed points only one of them is rigorously ultraviolet: there is no flow between them under scaling transformations.
-The fact that the massless theory has the same behavior in the infrared nontrivial fixed point as the massive theory in the ultraviolet nontrivial fixed point is due to the fact that in the latter the mass is negligible.
-This should not be confused with the misleading claim that $u_{\infty}$ in the massive theory is actually the infrared fixed point.
-They have the same value, but were obtained from quite a different scaling regime as proved in the present work.
+Therefore, although having both fixed points only one is rigorously ultraviolet: there is no flow between them under scaling transformations.
+The massless theory has the same behavior in the infrared nontrivial fixed point as the massive theory in the ultraviolet nontrivial fixed point because the mass is negligible in the latter.
+One should not be confused with the misleading claim that $u_{\infty}$ is the infrared fixed point in the massive theory.
+Both fixed points have the same value, but were obtained from quite a different scaling regime as proved in the present work.